Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Accelerated Quantum Inspired Homogenization

-Running our adaptation of Algorithm~\ref{algo:sfft} on different compute devices requires the same number of iterations to converge to the specified tolerance of $\delta_\mathrm{tol} = 10^{-4}$.
-Consequently, the key performance metrics are the average time per iteration, $\tau$, of the SFFT-based homogenization algorithm, and the achieved speed-up $\chi = \tau_\mathrm{cpu}/\tau_\mathrm{acc}$ to measure the accelerators performance.
-Figure~\ref{fig:accelerated_homogenization}(a) shows the reference implementation using the NumPy CPU mode, while Fig.~\ref{fig:accelerated_homogenization}(b) reports the speed-up obtained on GPU and TPU relative to the CPU implementation for increasing discretization sizes.
-A qualitative result for the local-stress field obtained on TPU is shown in Fig. \ref{fig:geometries} (b).
+Running Algorithm~\ref{algo:sfft} on different compute devices requires the same number of iterations to reach the tolerance $\delta_{\mathrm{tol}} = 10^{-4}$.
+Consequently, the key performance metric is the average time per iteration, $\tau$, as well as the achieved speed-up $\chi = \tau_{\mathrm{cuFFT}} / \tau_{\mathrm{QTT}}$, which measures the performance of the SFFT-based homogenization algorithm on a given platform relative to the cuFFT-based reference.

-For small discretizations of approximately $2^4$–$2^5$ points per dimension, the overhead introduced by host–device memory transfers makes the CPU implementation preferable.
-Beyond this regime, both accelerators clearly outperform the CPU, achieving a maximum measured speed-up of over 10x at $2^{10}$ points per dimension (or 1 million pixels).
-Higher discretization values could not be reached experimentally, as the accelerators encountered out-of-memory limitations.
-Even larger discretizations may be achievable by adapting the algorithm to incorporate batched processing, which would reduce memory load at the cost of some computational speed.
+The results for the box geometry are shown in Fig.~\ref{fig:speed_box} (a).
+The cuFFT-based implementation shows superior performance for small discretizations but exhibits FFT-characteristic scaling beyond $2^9$ points per dimension (ppd).
+Due to memory limitations, it cannot exceed $2^{12}$ ppd, see section \ref{subsec:stability_scaling}.
+In contrast, the GPU-based quantum-inspired solver scales up to $2^{18}$ ppd (approximately $70$ billion grid points), while the CPU and TPU versions reach $2^{14}$ ppd and $2^{10}$ ppd, respectively, reflecting their more limited memory capacity.
+A crossover with the cuFFT baseline is observed for the GPU variant under extrapolation and is expected to remain asymptotically faster at even higher discretizations.
+This behaviour is also observed for the CPU and TPU; however, the TPU implementation shows slightly better overall performance than the CPU implementation but remains more than one order of magnitude slower than the GPU version.

-It is worth noting that both accelerators deliver comparable speed-ups, despite the GPU benefiting from a more mature software and hardware ecosystem, whereas TPU support and tooling are still under development \cite{emmanuel25}.
-Additionally, we employed the Polar-based compression on the TPU, while the GPU used the faster SVD-based compression.
-This suggests that, since the TPU already matches GPU performance using the more conservative Polar-based compression, future generations - once the current limitations of high-accuracy complex64 SVD are addressed - could potentially outperform current GPUs.
+Simulating the more complex multibox geometry, see Fig.~\ref{fig:speed_multibox}(a), shows the same overall trend for the cuFFT baseline as for the box case due to its geometry-agnostic formulation.
+The quantum-inspired solver also exhibits similar scaling behavior as in the box case; however, its memory scaling is slightly worse, limiting the GPU implementation to $2^{14}$ ppd (approximately $270$ million pixels), as discussed in the following section.
+Due to increased memory demands, the TPU reaches only $2^{9}$ ppd, while the CPU achieves up to $2^{10}$ ppd.
+The TPU variant shows slightly worse performance and asymptotic scaling than the CPU implementation, which can partially be attributed to the missing leading data point at $2^{10}$ ppd.